That's really up to your comfort level. Last year we sent out a newsletter that shared some basics.

 The park gate closes at 7:00p.

-If you don't arrive on your confirmed date by 6p, your spot will be opened to folx on the waiting list.
+If you don't arrive on your confirmed date by 6p, your spot will be opened to folks on the waiting list.

 Once you arrive, find a parking spot, then come to the check-in tent:

 That's it!
-Grab your gear and go set up your camp under the trees!
+Grab your gear and go set up your camp!

 We've divided the camping area under the trees into 3 zones: